SPHINX: Structural Prediction using Hypergraph Inference Network: Experimental Analysis

 \subsection{Particle Simulations}

-Our simulated system consist of $N$ particles moving in a 2D space.
+Our simulated system consists of $N$ particles moving in a 2D space.
 For each example, $K$ random triangles were uniformly sampled to represent $K$ 3-order interactions.
 All the particles that are part of a triangle rotate around the triangle's center of mass with a random angular velocity $\theta_i$ characteristic to each particle $i$.
-If one particle is part of multiple triangles, the rotation will happen around their average center of mass.
-Examples of such trajectories are depicted in Figure~\ref{fig:visualisations}.
+If one particle is part of multiple triangles, the rotation will happen around its average center of mass.
+Examples of such trajectories are depicted in Figure~\ref{fig:visualisations} and Figure~\ref{fig:visual_ablation}.
 For each trajectory we observe the position of the particles in the first $22$ steps, and the task is to infer the trajectory for the following $25$ steps.
-We are experimenting with 2 variants of the dataset.
-A simpler one, containing a single higher-order interaction per trajectory (denoted as One-Triangle), and a more challenging one containing two higher-order interaction per trajectory (denoted as Two-Triangles).
-Each dataset contains $1000$ training, $1000$ validation and $1000$ test trajectories.
+Each example exhibits two higher-order interactions.
+The dataset contains $1000$ trajectories for training, $1000$ for validation and $1000$ for test.

-For all our experiments, the hypergraph predictor treats particles as nodes.
+For all experiments, the \textit{hypergraph predictor} treats particles as nodes.
 For each particle, the node features consist of the $(x,y)$ coordinates corresponding to the first $T$ timesteps.
-These features will be used to predict the hypergraph incidence matrix $H$.
-During training, the hypergraph processor receives the predicted hypergraph structure together with the particle's position at timestep $t$, and the goal is to predict the position of the particles at timestep $t+1$.
+These features will be used to predict the incidence matrix $H$.
+During training, the \textit{hypergraph processor} receives the predicted hypergraph structure together with the particle's position at timestep $t$, and the goal is to predict the position of the particles at timestep $t+1$.
 To generate longer trajectories, during testing, the model receives at each moment in time the position predicted at the previous timestep.

 \textbf{Hypergraph discovery.} These datasets allow us to experiment with learning the higher-order relations in a setup where we have access to the ground-truth connectivity.
-Our model produces discrete hypergraph structures that we can inspect and evaluate, offering an additional level of interpetability to the framework.
-Visualisations of our learned hypergraph structure (see Figure~\ref{fig:visualisations}) reveals that they are highly correlated to the ground-truth interactions used to generate the dataset.
+Our model produces discrete hypergraph structures that we can inspect and evaluate, offering an additional level of interpretability to the framework.
+Visualisations of our learned hypergraph structure (see Figure~\ref{fig:visualisations}) reveal that they are highly correlated to the ground-truth interactions used to generate the dataset.